2022 Year-End Planning for Businesses

-- Use of net operating losses from a current or prior year as 2021 losses will be subject to income limitations and may only be carried forward into future years.
+- Use of net operating losses from a current or prior year to maximize reductions in potentially taxable income before loss limitations that may apply.

 - Consider accrual or payment of year-end bonuses.
-In order for accrued bonuses to be deductible they must be paid in early 2022.
+In order for accrued bonuses to be deductible, they must be paid in early 2023.

 - Determine the company’s or individual partner’s/shareholder’s need to make estimated tax payments to avoid or minimize underpayment penalties.